hamidgasmi/training.computerscience.cloud.aws/README.md

 	- They're done on the leader node
 	- Replications are made from the leader node to the other non leader nodes
 	- Data is written in all AZs within a second (< 1s)
-	- It will consume 1 WCU for every 1KB or less of data
+	- It consumes 1 WCU for every 1KB or less of data
 - Readings support 2 modes:
 	- Strongly consistent read:
 		- Data is read from the leader node